Lombiq/Helpful-Extensions/Readme.md

 ![Content definition code generation textbox on the admin, showing generated migration code for the Page content type.](Docs/Attachments/ContentTypeCodeGeneration.png)

+#### Orchard 1 Recipe Migration

+Contains extendable services which convert an _export.xml_ file from Orchard 1 into an Orchard Core recipe JSON file with a `content` step.
+Content Type exports are not supported, because the service relies on the existence of the target content types to initialize the content items that go into the recipe.
+To extend the built-in functionality implement these services:
+- `IOrchardContentConverter`: Used to set up a single new `ContentItem` using the data in the matching `<Content>` entry.
+- `IOrchardExportConverter`: Used to update or filter the final list of content items.
+It has access to the entire export XML file.

 ### Flows Helpful Extensions

 Adds additional styling capabilities to the OrchardCore.Flows feature by making it possible to add classes to widgets in the Flow Part editor.
 Just add `AdditionalStylingPart` to the content type using `FlowPart`.